 Virtually any type of product can be dangerous or defective.

-At The Bradley Law Firm, we represent consumers who have been injured by all types of defective products, including:
+At Bradley Law Personal Injury Lawyers, we represent consumers who have been injured by all types of defective products, including:

 - Airbags, brakes, and other vehicle components